chaynHQ/bloom-backend/README.md

 ### Seed Local Database

-One way to add data to your local database is to seed it using a backup file.
-Please get in touch with the team if you would like to access the backup file.
+If you're a volunteer, the way to add data to your local database is to seed it using a backup file.
+Please get in touch with the team to get access to the backup file.

-Another option to seed the database is to use the following script.
+If you're staff and have access to Heroku, you also have the option to seed the database via the following script.
 Before you start, make sure:

 1. bloom-local-db container is running in Docker
 2. you are logged into the Heroku via your terminal.
 Read more about the Heroku Cli [here](https://devcenter.heroku.com/articles/heroku-cli)